-We have also made a collection of materials, including some already in our possession, consisting of letters independently composed by individuals or groups of teenagers addressed to key figures in the government, particularly the Ministers of Education, such as the proclamation of protest in the 1970's 'Shaminists’ (senior students') letter, and of dissent in the 1980's, regarding the Kach movement.
+We have also made a collection of materials, including some already in our possession, consisting of letters independently composed by individuals or groups of teenagers addressed to key figures in the government, particularly the Ministers of Education, such as the proclamation of protest in the 1970's “Shaminists” (senior students') letter, and of dissent in the 1980's, regarding the Kach movement.
 This preliminary body of letters exemplifies the increasing degree of involvement of high school students from the 1970s on issues defined as national and political.

 We have also initiated exploratory research through a series of four preliminary interviews with individuals who were politically active during their youth in our study years.
 Utilizing resources provided by the libraries of Tel Hai and Kibbutzim academic colleges, as well as the Haifa University (Kidron being a research fellow at the university), we will be able to access important databases related to the field.
-Hoffman, a research fellow at the Israel Democracy Institute (a policy research institution with a long-standing and wide networking to key figures in Israel’s political sphere for four decades), could initiate interviews with key figures who were active in the periods under study.
+Hoffman, a research fellow at the Israel Democracy Institute (a policy research institution with long-standing access to a wide network of key figures in Israel’s political sphere for four decades), could initiate interviews with key figures who were active in the periods under study.
 In addition, we have access to several outstanding MA students in relevant studies whom we hope to employ as research assistants.

 We plan to conduct this study in four phases, a year per phase.
 The initial phase will be dedicated to data collection of archive materials, as detailed above, covering primary data sources (1) through (4), as detailed above.
 The collected texts will be mapped and coded before being systematically analyzed.
-We will use two perspectives of investigation for this research – that of the youth, and that of the institutional stance, specifically in its references to youth in general and its “voice” in particular.
-Towards the end of the first year, we will initiate the oral history interviews (source 5) to enhance our understanding.
+We will use two perspectives of investigation for this research – that of the youth and the institutional stance, specifically in its references to youth in general and its “voice” in particular.
+Toward the end of the first year, we will initiate the oral history interviews (source 5) to enhance our understanding.

 The second phase will return to the research corpus described in the scientific background to contextualize the findings within the theoretical and global framework.
 This approach will enable us to explore the Israeli case as part of the broader international context, considering both historical-generational aspects and theoretical perspectives related to the socialization and engagement of young people in urban settings.
 By expanding our viewpoint, we aim to illuminate the unique characteristics of the Israeli experience while also highlighting its global relevance.

-In the third stage, we will complete in-depth analyses of the empirical and primary sources that comprise the research, while focusing on the following research axes: (a) The diverse and dialectical perspectives of the younger generation's understanding of the concept of citizenship and civic identity; (b) Typologies of youth political activities and social-civic involvement; and (c) Manifestations of “political voice” of youth as an expression of dissent, of protest and of activism in relation to their communal and urban setting.
-In this stage, we will initiate publication of articles in academic journals.
+In the third stage, we will complete in-depth analyses of the empirical and primary sources that comprise the research, while focusing on the following research axes: (a) The diverse and dialectical perspectives of the younger generation's understanding of the concept of citizenship and civic identity; (b) Typologies of youth political activities and social-civic involvement; and (c) Manifestations of “political voice” of youth as an expression of dissent, of protest and activism in relation to their communal and urban setting.
+In this stage, we will initiate the publication of articles in academic journals.

-The last year of this project we will develop an inter-college hybrid course, to be co-conducted in our teaching capacity and institutions, focused on youth activism with an emphasis on different types of urban settings (center, peripheral, and mixed population).
+In the last year of this project, we will develop an inter-college hybrid course to be co-conducted in our teaching capacity and institutions, focused on youth activism with an emphasis on different types of urban settings (center, peripheral, and mixed population).
 We will also establish an online database of independent and supervised youth publications (with attention to copyright considerations).
 Our primary focus will be to prepare our findings for academic publications and a scholarly book.